-The Bangko Sentral ng Pilipinas (BSP) has allowed banks and other financial institutions to utilize their Basel III-mandated capital conservation and liquidity buffers during this pandemic.
-The Monetary Board also reduced the interest rate on BSP's overnight reverse repurchase (RRP) facility and overnight lending and deposit facilities.
+The Bangko Sentral ng Pilipinas (BSP or the Philippines' Central Bank) has allowed banks and other financial institutions to utilize their Basel IIImandated capital conservation and liquidity buffers during this pandemic.
+The Monetary Board also reduced the interest rate on BSPs overnight reverse repurchase (RRP) facility and overnight lending and deposit facilities.
 It also reduced the reserve requirements ratio.
 This is meant to encourage lending in different sectors.
 Measures that aim to help micro-, small-, and medium-scale enterprises (MSMEs) were also approved by the Board.
 Loans granted to MSMEs will be part of a bank's compliance with reserve requirements.